omar-njie/CS-145-Java-data-structures/README.md

   git clone https://github.com/omar-njie/CS-145-Java-data-structures.git
   ```
 * This git repo is a collection my assignments solutions from CS-145 class.
 The repo contains all the pdf
   files of the assignments and the source code of the solutions.
-The source code is organized in the following way:
+The source code is organized in the following way.

+### Folder Structure

 ```
 src